ailispaw/talk2docker/README.md

       --config="$HOME/.talk2docker/config": Path to the configuration file -h, --help=false: help for talk2docker
-      --host="": Hostname to use its config (runtime only)
+      --host="": Hostname to use its config (runtime only) --json=false: Output in JSON format instead of table

 Use "talk2docker help [command]" for more information about that command.